-COVID-19 Notice: WGM will be temporarily closed March 15-April 30, 2020.
+COVID-19 Notice: WGM will be closed through the end of May.
 This includes our shop and classroom spaces.
 READ MORE.
+Donate now to help us bridge the gap.

 As the largest weavers guild in the US, WGM staff is used to hearing the repeated refrain from visitors, “I wish we had something like this where I’m from.”
 Founded in 1940 by twenty-six enthusiasts, the Weavers Guild of Minnesota (WGM) has grown from an all-volunteer organization to one that offers classes and events year round at its current location in the Prospect Park neighborhood of Minneapolis.